DeschampsJ/docker/README.md

 ```bash
 docker image build -t dockertuto:cpe .
 ```
 The `-t` parameter specify a name and an optional tag for the image being built.
 The format is typically `<name>:<tag>`.
+Tag is an important feature for image versionning management.
 Do not forget the `.`, it specifies that the Dockerfile is in the current directory.
+To use file with a different name or file into a different path, use the option `-f`.

 The following command will run a Docker container based on the image we just built:
 ```bash